 Chicago is a major city in the US and an international industrial, financial, commercial, technological, telecommunications, transportation, and cultural hub.

-The population of over 2.7 million people makes Chicago the largest city in the State of Illinois as well as the most populous city in the Midwest and the third largest city in the entire US (after New York City and Los Angeles).
+The population of over 2.7 million people makes the Chicago real estate market the largest in the State of Illinois as well as the most populous one in the Midwest and the third largest in the entire US (after New York City and Los Angeles).
 The City of Chicago is the county seat of Cook County, the second most populous county nationwide, and the principal city of the Chicago metropolitan area.
 With a population of nearly 10 million people, the Chicago–Naperville–Elgin metro area is the third most populous in the US (after New York-Newark–Jersey City and Los Angeles–Long Beach–Anaheim).

 The economic importance of Chicago spreads well beyond the borders of the US. the city features a truly global economy, which is actually one of the most diversified and balanced economies worldwide.
 There is no dominant industry in Chicago as technology, manufacturing, telecommunications, sciences, education, accommodation, real estate, transportation, administration, trade, and commerce are all well developed and created above-average employment opportunities.
 Furthermore, Chicago hosts a number of Fortune 500 companies.
 This economic diversification is an excellent indicator for both commercial and residential real estate investments as it means that even if one sector of the economy takes a hit, others will remain stable and absorb some of the labor force.